Profit margins: 5 things every startup founder needs to know

 1. The three types of profit margin

-There are three ways to measure profit margin.
+There are three primary methods for measuring profit margin.
 Let’s look at what they are and how to calculate them.

 Gross profit margin